Welcome to today's edition of the Rush 24-7 podcast.

 He didn't have the experience to know.

-Somebody had to know, somebody had to tell him, and for that somebody to know, they had to have a hand in it.
+And for that somebody to know, they had to have a hand in it.

 This guy's such a sophist.

-You know this whole business of trades.
+You know, this whole business of trades?

-You know, the the liberals have always wanted you to believe if somebody gets hired, somebody got fired.
+You know, the liberals have always wanted you to believe if somebody gets hired, somebody got fired.

 That if somebody got a raise, somebody got a pay cut.